Emotional Barriers to Effective Communication in the Workplace: How to Overcome Them

-Emotional barriers can be described as mental blocks that restrain you from openly expressing your thoughts and feelings.
-They affect how you interpret other people’s behavior, which ultimately influences how you formulate your arguments.
-Consequently, these roadblocks interfere with the way you communicate overall.
+An emotional barrier is a mental block that restrains you from openly expressing your thoughts and feelings.
+It affects how you interpret other people’s behavior, which influences how you formulate your arguments.
+These emotional roadblocks interfere with the way you communicate overall.

 Perceptions are, of course, heavily impacted by past personal experiences, which are one of the primary triggers of emotional barriers across a range of communication situations.